sangoma/sangoma-sbc-provisioning/README.md

 ## Command line usage and options:

-  ./configure.sh [provision-options] -- [request-options]
+  ./configure.sh [action] [provisioning-options] -- [request-options]

+  action:
+    all         perform all required provisioning actions (default) update      check current version and perform update, if needed config      check current configuration and apply new options, if needed ems         register current server on EMS service

   provisioning-options:

-    --dump         dump the configuration data and exit --no-update    do not attempt update if an update package is present --force-apply  apply and restart network even if no changes have been made --no-restart   do not restart the network after configuration --no-request   do not contact the server (via server-request script)
+    --dump         dump the configuration data and exit --force-apply  apply and restart network even if no changes have been made --no-restart   do not restart the network after configuration

   request-options: